 Grunting

-Grunting noises may be a sign of respiratory disease.
+Grunting noises may be a sign of respiratory illness.
 However, most rats grunt when in pain, indicating distress or uneasiness.
 A rat may grunt or hoot when a new rat intrudes into its territory.

 Rat Body Language